timycyip/Azure-Labs-Public/azure-arch-landing-zone-lab02/README.md

 # azure-arch-landing-zone-lab02 - Application Landing Zone "Online"
 Description: Azure Landing Zone - Application Zone

-This zone deploys a Python Flask web application from GitHub, hosted on Azure App Service with Application Insights monitoring, using Azure Verified Module (AVM)
+This zone deploys a Python Flask web application from GitHub, hosted on Azure App Service with Application Insights monitoring, using Azure Verified Module (AVM) as template.
+This zone is dedicated to this application only, with policy deployment controlled by the platform-management zone.

 ## Cost-Optimized Configuration